The confluence of the Green (left) and Colorado (right) rivers on the final morning of my paddle adventure.

 I had a fifty-fifty chance.
 “Um.
 Left?”

 I winced.
-I hadn’t kept count of all the ways I could have died on this river so far, but I was starting to wonder if talking with Lars was dangerous to my health.
+I hadn’t kept count of all the ways I could have died so far, but I was starting to wonder if talking with Lars was dangerous to my health.

 “Hug the right side to avoid the Ledge Hole,” Lars said.
 “But stay left so you don’t get sucked into the Pourover.”

-Maneuvering a boat, especially one of this size, between the Ledge Hole and the Pourover requires a surgeon’s precision.
+Maneuvering a boat, especially one the size of a small barge, down the narrow navigable channel between the Ledge Hole and the Pourover requires a surgeon’s precision.
 The Ledge Hole, on the left, spans almost half the river.
-The Pourover, on the right, also tumbles over a ledge but closer to shore.
-Between the two sits the Hump Wave, a feisty lateral wave that rafters fear–until they see the next wave.
+The Pourover, on the right, tumbles over a smaller, but no less dangerous, pit closer to shore.
+Rafters must punch through what sits between, the Hump Wave, a long, feisty lateral wave they fear—until they see what’s next.

 “Then get ready for two more big hits,” Lars said.
 “First, the V-Wave.
 Don’t get turned around there, otherwise you’ll end up in the Corner Pocket on the right.
 Then, T up for Big Kahuna.”

 First, the V-Wave.
 Its two lateral waves form the open jaws of a laughing hyena lying on its side.
 The teeth of the two waves devour boats that aren’t angled right.
-Then the hyena laughs.
+Then the hyena laughs and keeps frothing at the mouth.
 The alternative is to take a spin in Corner Pocket, where the swirling current holds rafts hostage and shreds them against Cheese-Grater Rock.
 It’d take a boat as long to get out of Corner Pocket as it would a dead body to resurface there.
 Maybe longer.
 And likely in worse condition.

 Lars revved the engine and off we went to meet our doom.
 From a quarter mile away, the roar of Lava echoed through the canyon.
 Soon after, the bubbling cauldron came into view, foaming and cackling.
 We made the requisite offerings to the river.
-We circled around Vulcan’s Throne.
+Circled around Vulcan’s Throne.
 Looked up at the small arch on river right, the canyon’s Eye of Horus.
-Tightened down straps, life vests, butt cheeks.
+Tightened down boat straps, life vests, and butt cheeks.

 He led us into the maw to the right of the bubble line and executed the plan to perfection.
 In eighteen seconds, it was over: just like that, we were through Lava Falls.
 The Ritual of Aqua commenced.
 Hooting and hollering.
 Exaggerating the size of Big Kahuna.
 Cleaning fish out of our ears.
 Our boat had busted a tube strap in the V-Wave, but Lars blamed that on me wearing a tutu.

 We spent a few minutes watching other boats take their turn down Lava, then turned to putt-putt downstream to our final camp at Whitmore Wash.
 After a mile or two, excitement melted into melancholy.
-No one is ever ready for a river trip to end.
+Chatter silenced.
+No one wants a river trip to end.

 (VIDEO: Josh rescuing the Colorado River Croc: https://youtu.be/cw-S9p8Y0mo)